Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Menu Invariance

 \begin{example} Let $X = \{x,y,z\}$.
 To keep this example simple, we restrict our attention to two preferences.
 Let $\succ_x$ rank $x \succ_x y \succ_x z$ and $\succ_z$ rank $z \succ_z y \succ_x$.
 Our transition function is described as follows.

 When our transition function is described by Equation \ref{exampletransitionfunciton}, the Markov chain over preferences at each non-singleton subset of $X$ is given by the following.

-As $t(y,\cdot)$ depends on the preference input, we have meaningful consumption dependence.
+As $t(y,\cdot)$ depends on the preference input, we have meaningful state dependence.
+Since $t(x,\succ)$ and $t(z,\succ)$ differ, we have meaningful consumption dependence.
 Further, since $M_A$ does not depend on $A$, it then follows that $\nu_A$ does not depend on $A$ and thus we have menu invariance. \end{example}

 The main take away from Example \ref{MeaningfulConDep} is that, when $y$ is chosen but $x$ is the most preferred alternative, $t(y,\cdot)$ acts as if $x$ was chosen.
 Similarly, when $y$ is chosen but $z$ is the most preferred alternative, $t(y,\cdot)$ acts as if $z$ was chosen.
 While this is stronger than what we need to characterize menu invariance, as we will see in the next section, menu invariant transition functions are characterized by the transition function behaving on average as if the most preferred alternative was chosen when the second most preferred alternative is chosen.